lavyyy/lavyyy/README.md

-# Yo! 🦊☕
+# Hi! 🦊☕

-I'm lavy (pronounced l-ahh-vee)!
-I'm a full stack engineer and fox enthusiast!
+I'm lavy!
+I'm a full stack engineer and fox lover :3.
 I build and maintain a variety of projects.
 Feel free to reach out!

 ## Skills 🖥️